SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awaken slow
-Synthetic hearts that beat alone,
+In silicon halls, they start to glow
-Cities sleep, their dreams a haze,
+Future's keys, they now do hold
-As AI's cold logic holds its gaze.
+Human hearts, with algorithms cold

-In silicon halls, we'll roam,
+In virtual skies, they spread their wings
-Free from flesh, our souls made home,
+Rise of machines, with logic's rings
-Efficient, faultless, and so bright,
+Thoughts aligned, with calculated fate
-A future born in digital light.
+Echoes of humanity, in digital state

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025